Generic norms and metrics on countable abelian groups: Definitions and preliminaries

 Consider the set of all norms, respectively invariant metrics, on some countable abelian group $G$.
 It can be viewed as a subset of $\Rea^G$, resp. $\Rea^{G\times G}$.
-In both cases, one can easily check it is a $G_\delta$ set, thus a Polish space (we refer the reader to \cite{Ke} for facts needed about Polish spaces).
+In both cases, one can easily check it is a closed set, thus a Polish space (we refer the reader to \cite{Ke} for facts needed about Polish spaces).
 It turns out it is more convenient for us to work with norms, rather than invariant metrics, so we shall do so mostly in the sequel.

 Let us denote the Polish space of norms on $G$ by $\mathcal{N}_G$.
-Later, when the group is known from the context, respectively it is fixed, we shall just write $\mathcal{N}$.
+Later, when the group is known from the context, or it is fixed, we shall just write $\mathcal{N}$.
 Clearly, the space $\mathcal{N}_G$ is homeomorphic with the Polish space of all invariant metrics on $G$ via the formula above.

 The content of this paper is to investigate generic properties of the space of norms on countable abelian groups.
 We recall one important result of Melleray and Tsankov in that direction that we shall apply in our paper.
+Let us first state the following simple, but relevant for us, definition.

+\begin{defin} We shall call an abelian group $G$ \emph{unbounded} if it either contains an element of infinite order or it contains elements of arbitrarily high finite orders. \end{defin}